wuxiaohua1011/mp_update_project/README.md

 ## C. Progress

+### Nov 11, 2019
+1. Skip and limit in constructor and apply them throughout different functions that requires it
+    - Done
+2. Endpoint.run() to simplify running
+    - Done
+3. Rename the class name to something else, read up on REST framework to see what's the technical name
+4. move to Maggma, below are the attributes that all abstract classes should already implement
+            # Task_id
+            # last_updated
+            # errors
+            # warnings
+            # boolean to enable/disable search on warnings
+5. implement test using FastAPI testing framework
+    - welp, how do i compare json??
+6. research and design how to develop a wrapping class for each "endpoint" such that we can ex:query different databases
+7. build a simple form (POST) operation

 ### Oct 18, 2019
 - Deploy app using APIRouter
     - Have to invoke app at the lbnl directory using `uvicorn materialsProject2.main:app --reload`